mSvcBench/muBench/Docs/Manual.md

    }]
 }
 ```
 The key is the service executing the requests, while the value is a list of external-service groups to be contacted in parallel.
 Microservices in an external-service group are requested sequentially.
-Since in microservice applications the same services are often requested multiple times and the structure of a JSON file does not allow duplicate keys, we have encoded a specific service with its name (e.g. `s0`) followed by a *escape* sequence (`__`) and a random number.
+Since in microservice applications same services are often requested multiple times and the structure of a JSON object does not allow duplicate keys, we have encoded a specific service with its name (e.g. `s0`) followed by a *escape* sequence (`__`) and a random number.
 This is not mandatory, but necessary when you need to have the same microservice repeated at the same JSON level.
 In the example trace, microservice `s0` has a single external-service group consisting of microservices `s24` and `s28`, which are called sequentially.
 In turn, `s28` has a single group of external-services consisting of the microservices `s6` and `s20`.
 Consequently, the sequence of the called microservices is: `s0`-->`s24`, then `s0`-->`s28`, then `s28`-->`s6`, then `s28`-->`s20`.

 To change the sequence of calls from sequential to parallel the JSON trace should be the following: